Skip to main content

 • S3

-Federated queries with some external database and table engines, such as SQLite, ODBC, JDBC, Redis, RabbitMQ, HDFS and Hive are not yet supported.
+Federated queries with some external database and table engines, such as SQLite, ODBC, JDBC, Redis, HDFS and Hive are not yet supported.

 User defined functions